The Best Types of Gold To Buy

 Here’s a look at some of the gold round options available on the marketplace:

-As the array of gold rounds is broad and diverse, it’s best to check with your favorite gold dealer (whether a local dealer or online vendor) to see what they currently have in stock before making any investment decisions.
+As the array of gold rounds is broad and diverse, it’s best to check with your favorite gold dealer (whether a local dealer or online vendor) to see what they currently have in inventory before making any investment decisions.

 When looking at gold coins, you may wonder why they cost more than bars.
 All legal tender coins incur an extra charge from the government called "seigniorage."
 This charge on modern gold coins is in addition to the costs to mint the coin.
 This is why a gold medal or round by a private mint is nearly always cheaper than a gold coin.